Lendermarket Review 2023: 16% Too Good To Be True?

-Lendermarket is an Irish-based P2P platform, where investors can earn an above-average return of up to 16%.
 After serving primarily as a funding source for Creditstar Group lenders for the first three years, the platform evolved in 2022 to become a standalone and independent P2P marketplace, offering fundraising and liquidity to different non-bank lending institutions around the world.

 All the information that are covered in this Lendermarket review are based on my own due diligence.
 Please make sure to do your own research before investing on the platform.
 More information can be found in the Disclaimer.